 Acne is a complex disease with many contributing factors, and the scientific community still does not understand its underlying causes.
-Researchers believe that a sequence of steps, including inflammation, excess production of sebum (skin oil), overgrowth of skin cells, and bacterial colonization all play a role in acne development.
+Researchers believe that a sequence of steps, including inflammation, excess production of skin oil (sebum), overgrowth of skin cells, and bacterial colonization all play a role in acne development.
 However, the order in which these steps occur, and the relationship between them, still is unclear and is a subject of scientific debate.
-Recently researchers have begun to study these steps in order to understand what causes acne.

 In this article we will start by looking at the steps in acne development and then look more closely at the role of bacteria specifically.